buqeye/LearningFromData/LectureNotes/_build/html/_sources/about.md

 ## About these lecture notes

-These lecture were originally authored by [Dick Furnstahl](https://physics.osu.edu/people/furnstahl.1) and then modified by [Daniel Phillips](https://www.ohio.edu/cas/phillid1).
-They are now maintained and updated jointly by Furnstahl and Phillips.
+These lecture notes were originally created by [Dick Furnstahl](https://physics.osu.edu/people/furnstahl.1) and then modified by [Daniel Phillips](https://www.ohio.edu/cas/phillid1).
+The lectures and jupyter notebooks are now maintained and updated jointly by Furnstahl and Phillips.
 They are released under a [Creative Commons BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).
 The book format is powered by [Jupyter Book](https://jupyterbook.org/).

 :::{admonition} Open an issue